kpwhri/mml_utils/README.md

 Run metamaplite against a single filelist.
 This has the advantage of automatically re-running if a file causes an error (and skipping it in the next run).

 Each run will result in a newly-created filelist version.
+Default output format is `json`.

-    mml-run-filelist --filelist /path/to/filelist.txt --mml-home ./public_mm_lite
+    mml-run-filelist --filelist /path/to/filelist.txt --mml-home ./public_mm_lite [--output-format (mmi|json)]

 ### mml-extract-mml

 Extract results from running Metamaplite.
-Currently only supports json output.
+Currently supports json (default) or MMI output.

-    mml-extract-mml /path/to/notes [/path/to/notes2] --outdir /path/to/output --cui-file /only/include/these/cuis.txt
+    mml-extract-mml /path/to/notes [/path/to/notes2] --outdir /path/to/output --cui-file /only/include/these/cuis.txt [--output-format (mmi|json)]

 ### mml-check-progress